sftcd/openssl/esnistuff/design.md

 Things in this temporary directory.
 Some will disappear over time, some will migrate into the normal openssl build.

+- esnistuff/design.md - this file
+- esnistuff/README.md - README with notes on state of play
+- esnistuff/resumption.md - notes about resumption testing (will be deleted later)

 - esnistuff/Makefile - build/run/clean stuff here in this temp space
+- esnistuff/Makefile.ndk - build file for android NDK
+- esnistuff/android_envvars.sh - set env vars for an android build
 - esnistuff/esnimain.c - a basic standalone tester
 - esnistuff/doit.sh - calls esnimain
 - esnistuff/testclient.sh - calls ``openssl s_client``